-- On-line games offered were PowerBall[®], Mega Millions[®], Keno, Bingo, Daily Numbers, Wild Money and Lucky for Life[®] during fiscal 2020.
-In total, traditional on-line revenue decreased by \$28.0 million.
-Traditional on-line games were materially affected by the COVID-19 pandemic.
-Significant changes in traditional on-line game revenue from prior year included: - Revenue from Bingo, Daily Numbers, Wild Money and Lucky for Life[®], experienced slight decreases during the fiscal year. - Revenue from Keno experienced a 12.6% decrease compared to prior year fiscal year 2019. - Revenue from jackpot driven games PowerBall® and Mega Millions® experienced 34.1% and 41.0% decreases over prior year.
-As a result of the COVID-19 pandemic, for PowerBall® and Mega Millions®, jackpots (annuities) are now based on current game sales with no minimum fixed amounts. - Instant ticket revenue for fiscal 2020 increased \$9.7 million over fiscal year 2019.
-During fiscal year 2020, the Lottery continued with its successful family of games and its holiday game offerings.
-The Lottery also continued to introduce various high-price point tickets including the \$25 Royal Riches, \$10 Aces High, and \$5 Lucky Loot. - o iLottery was launched at the end of April 2020.
-Current offerings include eInstant games and iKeno with plans of offering all Lottery on-line games in the future. iLottery revenue for fiscal year 2020 totaled \$1.3 million.
+- On-line games offered were PowerBall®, Mega Millions®, Keno, Bingo, Daily Numbers, Wild Money, and Lucky for Life® during fiscal 2021.
+The overall annual increase in PowerBall® and Mega Millions® of approximately 22.5% was attributable to significant jackpots including a \$731 million PowerBall® jackpot, and a \$1 billion Mega Millions® jackpot both in January 2021.
+In total, traditional on-line revenue increased by \$21.7 million.
+Revenue from all traditional online games, except for Lucky for Life®, experienced increases during the fiscal year. - Instant ticket revenue for fiscal 2021 increased \$22.0 million over fiscal year 2020.
+During fiscal year 2021, the Lottery continued with its successful family of games and its holiday game offerings.
+The Lottery also continued to introduce various high-price point tickets including the first ever, \$30 ticket "\$500,000 payout", and "Big Money Super Ticket", which is a letter-sized ticket, with four separate games to play, offering players 53 chances to win. - iLottery was launched at the end of April 2020.
+Current offerings include eInstant games and iKeno with plans of offering all Lottery on-line games in the future. iLottery revenue for fiscal year 2021 totaled \$7.2 million the first full year of operation.

-The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2020 and 2019.
+The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2021 and 2020.